 by Faith A. Watkins and James N. Watkins

 Coming September 2022!
 This hopeful, helpful and humorous devotional is based on ten affirmations for those dealing with mental health issues whether anxiety, bipolar, depression eating disorders, PTSD, or others.
 I’m writing the devotionals and my daughter the licensed clinical social worker, Faith A. Watkins, is penning the applications.
+Plus our 14-year-old grandson/nephew, Nathan, is bringing our cheerleader, Zac, to life.

 “Hi, I’m David.
 I’m Bipolar”